deathworlders/online/content/books/deathworlders/chapter-50-counterattack-pt1-regroup.md

 *“So… it’s offering us a deal.
 It wants to keep the ship.
 Which doesn’t matter because the ship is a von-neumann probe, it can just make us a perfect copy.
 And it wants… something.
 I’m having trouble figuring out what it means by this.
 First line, spaceship then a person.
 Second line, two spaceships, each with a CD.
 Third line, four spaceships, CDs and a green tick at the end.
 Then another set, spaceship person.
 Spaceship spaceship person person.
 Four spaceships, four persons, red cross.”*

 “It’s… thinking of replicating?”
 Lewis asked.
-He got out of the way as the Weaver’s loadmaster and crew ctivated the triple-thick air retention field and dropped the ramp at the back.
+He got out of the way as the Weaver’s loadmaster and crew activated the triple-thick air retention field and dropped the ramp at the back.
 He knew he was perfectly safe but *dang:* having nothing but space magic between him and infinite vacuum was kinda distracting. “...Darcy, I’m sorry.
 I don’t care how good whatever it puts on the table is, we can’t allow that.”

 *“I don’t think so....
 Yeah, red cross from the Entity.”*